myspc-development/art-test/docs/admin-guide.md

 The **Config Backup** tab lets you download a JSON file of all plugin options or restore settings from a previous backup.
 Click **Download Backup** to export the current configuration and use the upload form to import a saved file.
+Export a backup before upgrading so you can quickly restore the configuration if needed.

 ### Updates

 The **Updates** tab allows administrators to pull the latest plugin code directly from a GitHub repository.
 Specify the repository URL, branch or release and optional access token.
 You can manually check for updates or enable automatic daily checks.
+Upload new versions over the existing plugin folder or use this tab—settings are preserved because the uninstall process never runs during an upgrade.
+The **Keep Data on Uninstall** option ensures content remains if you remove the plugin entirely.
 After each successful update, an unordered list of the files that changed appears beneath the success notice.

 ### Shortcode Pages